8 Speciation

 One form of sympatric speciation can begin with a serious chromosomal error during cell division.
 In a normal cell division event chromosomes replicate, pair up, and then separate so that each new cell has the same number of chromosomes.
 However, sometimes the pairs separate and the end cell product has too many or too few individual chromosomes in a condition that we call aneuploidy.

 Polyploidy is a condition in which a cell or organism has an extra set, or sets, of chromosomes.
-Scientists have identified two main types of polyploidy that can lead to reproductive isolation of an individual in the polyploidy state.
+Scientists have identified two main types of polyploidy that can lead to the reproductive isolation of an individual in the polyploidy state.
 Reproductive isolation is the inability to interbreed.
-In some cases, a polyploid individual will have two or more complete sets of chromosomes from its own species in a condition that we call autopolyploidy.
-The prefix “auto-” means “self,” so the term means multiple chromosomes from one’s own species.
+In some cases, a polyploid individual will have two or more complete sets of chromosomes from its species in a condition that we call autopolyploidy.
+The prefix “auto-” means “self,” so the term means multiple chromosomes from one’s species.
 Polyploidy results from an error in meiosis in which all of the chromosomes move into one cell instead of separating.

 For example, if a plant species with 2n = 6 produces autopolyploid gametes that are also diploid (2n = 6, when they should be n = 3), the gametes now have twice as many chromosomes as they should have.
 These new gametes will be incompatible with the normal gametes that this plant species produces.
 However, they could either self-pollinate or reproduce with other autopolyploid plants with gametes having the same diploid number.
-In this way, sympatric speciation can occur quickly by forming offspring with 4n that we call a tetraploid.
+In this way, sympatric speciation can occur quickly by forming offspring with 4n which we call a tetraploid.
 These individuals would immediately be able to reproduce only with those of this new kind and not those of the ancestral species.

 The other form of polyploidy occurs when individuals of two different species reproduce to form a viable offspring that we call an allopolyploid.
 The prefix “allo-” means “other” (recall from allopatric): therefore, an allopolyploid occurs when gametes from two different species combine.
 Figure 11 illustrates one possible way an allopolyploid can form.
 Notice how it takes two generations, or two reproductive acts, before the viable fertile hybrid results.